adosar/aidsorb/docs/source/tutorial.rst

     where :math:`N` is the number of points in the point cloud and :math:`C` is the number of (per-point) features.

-    In AIdsorb, a point cloud is represented as a :class:`numpy.ndarray` of shape ``(N, 3+C)``:
+    In |aidsorb|, a point cloud is represented as a :class:`numpy.ndarray` of shape ``(N, 3+C)``:

     .. math::